casneno/codedesk_app/README.md

 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)

 ### Try it out!
-Since this is a free Web-based app, anyone can play it without any requirements.
+Since this is a free Web-based app, anyone can use it without any requirements.
 Just click this [link](https://codedesk-71e7862f6501.herokuapp.com/) to test the app!

 ### How to Use